danbev/learning-nodejs/README.md

                  &dispatch_debug_messages_async,
                  DispatchDebugMessagesAsyncCallback);

-Now I've not used `uv_async_init` but looking a the docs this is done to allow a different thread to wake up the event loop and have the callback invoked. uv_async_init looks like this:
+Now I've not used `uv_async_init` but looking at the docs this is done to allow a different thread to wake up the event loop and have the callback invoked. uv_async_init looks like this:

     int uv_async_init(uv_loop_t* loop, uv_async_t* async, uv_async_cb async_cb)